davemn/cart-cost/README.md

 ## Why?

-I created this for my own shopping needs, and as a pet project in Angular. it's also bite-sized, so should be a good place to start if you're looking for example Angular code that's not the well-worn TODO list app.
+I created this for my own shopping needs, and as a pet project in Angular.
+It's also bite-sized, so should be a good place to start if you're looking for example Angular code that's not the well-worn TODO list app.